jnbttnr/landing-page/README.md

 <h1>Landing Page</h1>

-<p>A simple first webpage project from TOP built with flexbox.<br>I'll revisit this project in the future to clean up the html (get away from divs) and improve accessibility.
+<p>A simple first webpage project from TOP built with flexbox.<br>This project will be revisited in the future to clean up the HTML (ie move away from exclusively using divs) and improve accessibility.
 </P>